- Servings Per Recipe: 4

 When the water begins to boil, cover the pan and remove it from heat.
 Leave the eggs in the water for 8-10 minutes.

-Use a slotted spoon to remove the eggs from the water, then use the back of the spoon to crack the shell in several places.
+Use a slotted spoon to remove the eggs from the water.

 Tip: Peel the eggs under cold running water.